40 Best Louisiana Recipes From Louisiana Woman Blog

 Crispy Louisiana Boudin Egg Rolls

 Boudin Egg Rolls are a crispy fried treat and easy to make with the stuffing from Louisiana's Cajun boudin.
-Wrap the boudin filling in an egg roll wrapper and fry it in a deep fryer with the right combination of olive oil and vegetable oil for a satisfying snack, meal, or appetizer.
+Wrap the boudin filling in an egg roll wrapper and fry it in a deep fryer with a blend of olive and vegetable oil for a satisfying snack, meal, or appetizer.

-Cajun Crawfish Etouffee Recipe is a classic Louisiana dish that consists of smothered crawfish in a buttery white sauce flavored with the Cajun trinity and a kick of cayenne.
-Try it with shrimp insted of crawfish.
+Cajun Crawfish Étouffée Recipe is a classic Louisiana dish that consists of smothered crawfish in a buttery white sauce flavored with the Cajun trinity and a kick of cayenne.
+Try it with shrimp instead of crawfish.
 The étouffée is served over rice.

 Rice And Gravy, A Cajun Staple